dward2/BME547/Assignments/ECG_Analysis/README.md

   pre-populated with the ECG test data needed for the assignment.
 Once a `.travis.yml` file is correctly created, Travis-CI integration will be made with your repository.
-* Your final submission must be made to the `master` branch of your repository.
+* Your final submission must be made to the `main` branch of your repository.

 ## ECG Analysis: Functional Specifications
   + Read ECG data from a CSV file that will have lines with `time, voltage`.